Modern, Traditional or Transitional – Which Design Style Is Right For Me?

 Modern is one of the most popular styles for new homes and remodels nowadays with clean, sleek and sharp lines and often minimalist features.
 This design style can be cool and neutral or bold and edgy.
 However, modern style also aims to incorporate functionality and comfort for maximum utility.
 Many homeowners prefer the modern style because it’s easy to maintain and currently on trend.
 However, a style that’s too modern risks going out of style, and sometimes modern design can lack character and uniqueness.

-If you find traditional style too clichéd, and modern style too sterile, transitional style may be the perfect option for you.
+If you find the traditional style too clichéd, and modern style too sterile, transitional style may be the perfect option for you.
 Transitional style uniquely blends elements of both modern and traditional styles for the best of both worlds.
-This style is characterized by simple yet meaningful design that’s ideal for a family home.
+This style is characterized by a simple yet meaningful design that’s ideal for a family home.
 Transitional style uses simple lines and a neutral color scheme with room for character features to provide personality.
 Because homeowners often make transitional style uniquely ‘theirs’, this style can last for years without losing meaning or functionality.

 Which Is Right For You?

 For each of these styles, structural features, as altered during a remodel, should be taken into account.
 When it comes to choosing the right style for your remodel, there are a number of factors to consider.
 Are you performing a kitchen remodel or bathroom remodel, or are you undertaking a whole home remodel?
 How would you define the current style of your home?
-Would a remodel in a different style to your current home fit in to the overall vision you have for your home, both now and into the future?
+Would a remodel in a different style to your current home fit into the overall vision you have for your home, both now and into the future?

 Discussing these questions with a professional design build contractor allows you to understand which style fits best in your home.
 It can also allow you to get unique insights on your style vision for your future remodel, and your home overall.